 The kitchen is often called the heart of the home — and that’s never truer than during the holidays.
 A hub for travel-weary guests and loved ones, a stage for merriment and conversation, the harried space where festive holiday dinners are whipped up — the kitchen is the one spot everyone inevitably gravitates to.

 With the holidays fast approaching, is it time for a change before family and friends descend with cheer and festive spirit?
-Which brings us to another completely arbitrary, made-up holiday we bet you never knew existed: November 15 is National Clean Out Your Fridge Day in the U.S.
+Which brings us to another completely arbitrary, made-up holiday we bet you never knew existed: National Clean Out Your Fridge Day, which falls on November 15 in the U.S.